Quick start guide for Yoast SEO for Shopify

 Schema output

 With these settings, you can choose which parts of Schema.org markup you want to disable for your site.
-However, if you change some settings here, they can impact other parts of the Schema.org markup.
-So, suppose you disable the Organization schema, for example.
-In that case, we won’t be able to successfully communicate all the essential information with search engines that can get you rich results and better representation in the search engines.
-We advise you to keep all the Schema toggles on unless you are using other apps that are already outputting the same Schema.
+Please note that changing Schema settings here can impact other parts of you Schema.org markup.
+We advise you to keep all the Schema toggles on, unless you use other apps that output the same Schema.

 Site settings